vele616/monorepo/packages/jobboard/website/content/digital-marketing-designer-remote-shorthand-UbsnU.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/shorthand"
 companyWebsite: "https://shorthand.freshteam.com/jobs"
-summary: "If you have has at least two years of experience in a similar role, with a good understanding of multi, Shorthand has a job opening for a digital marketing designer"
+summary: "If you have has at least two years of experience in a similar role, with a good understanding of multi-channel marketing, Shorthand has a job opening for a digital marketing designer"
 summaryBackup: "Excited about #ui/ux, #marketing, #branding?
 Check out this job post!"
-featured: 20
+featured: 1
 ---

 ## The Opportunity